spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 This section contains information you need to know when working with discount calculations in the *Discount calculation* tab.

-**Calculator type**
+**CALCULATOR TYPE**
 The discount can be calculated in two ways:
-* **Percentage Value**: The discount is calculated as a percentage of the discounted items.
+* **Percentage**: The discount is calculated as a percentage of the discounted items.
 If selected, you will need to set the percentage value (e.g., 25)
-* **Fixed Value**: A fixed amount is discounted.
+* **Fixed amount**: A fixed amount is discounted.
 If you select this type, you will need to specify the amount (Gross, or Net, or Both) for each currency used in your store.

 Example: